TheEliForbes/cronus-monitoring/README.md

          git clone https://github.com/Eliforbes42/TIKsm-setup

+2. Any additional JSON Dashboards destined for Grafana can be placed in `/TIKsm-setup/gtikk-charts/grafana/dashboards/`, and they will be automatically imported on startup.

+3. Make everything extremely executable, if you're daring..

          cd TIKsm-setup/scripts

-2. Any additional JSON Dashboards destined for Grafana can be placed in `gtikk-charts/grafana/dashboards/`, and they will be automatically imported on startup.

-3. Make everything extremely executable, if you're daring..

          chmod +x *.sh